 Why?
 Why did he do like that…?

 He then himself tried to make everyone, especially the little lot, realize that they had actually brought along so many invisible guests there in the dining room!
 And which “invisible guests” could they be, but “germs” of course!!!

-The children had been playing and playing earlier, doing all sorts of activities, moving about, climbing, running, touching innumerable objects…and how shocking it was that none of them had remembered to give even a tiny wash to their hands before coming in for food!
-And that little act wasn’t to be a mere ritual…it really had to do something with health, and hygiene!
+The children had been playing and playing earlier, doing all sorts of activities, moving about, climbing, running, touching innumerable objects…and how shocking it was that none of them had remembered to give even a tiny wash to their hands before coming in for food! this wasn’t to be a mere ritual. it really had to do something with health, and hygiene!

 “Did no one think of Dirtoo, and Kachra Raani, or Ghunsunna, children?”
 Talha’s uncle asked the now equally upset boys.
 “You didn’t recall how bad, harmful, and dangerous they are?”

 “Oh yes, we do know, uncle…we just forgot because we were enjoying our match so much!” was the reply one of the boys gave.